 The Group remains a G-SIB with a 1.0 per cent.
 G-SIB CET1 Capital buffer which was fully implemented on 1 January 2019.
 G-SIBs, such as the Group, are subject to a number of additional prudential requirements, including the requirement to hold additional loss-absorbing capacity and additional capital buffers above the level required by Basel III.
 The level of the G-SIB buffer is set by the FSB according to a bank's systemic importance and can range from 1 per cent. to 3.5 per cent. of RWAs.
 The G-SIB buffer must be met with CET1 capital.
 The Group is also subject to a 'combined buffer requirement' consisting of (i) a capital conservation buffer, and (ii) a countercyclical capital buffer ("CCyB").
 The CCyB is based on rates determined by the regulatory authorities in each jurisdiction in which the Group maintains exposures.
 In March 2020, the FPC cut the UK CCyB rate to 0 per cent. with immediate effect in order to support the supply of credit expected as a result of the COVID-19 pandemic.
-The UK CCyB rate is expected to remain at 0 per cent. until at least December 2021.
+At its meeting in December 2021, the FPC agreed that it would raise the UK CCyB rate to 1 per cent. with effect from 13 December 2022.
+At its meeting in June 2022, the FPC agreed it would raise the UK CCyB rate to 2 per cent. with effect from 5 July 2023.